December 14, 2023Review Recipe

-- 2 cups of flour and a little extra to dust the work surface
+- 2 cups of flour, plus a little extra to dust the work surface

 - 1 teaspoon of salt

-- 1/2 cup of butter (1 stick), cold and cut into tablespoons
+- ½ cup butter, cold and cut into tablespoons

 Substitutions And Additions

-Sprite / Ginger Ale: If you don’t have 7UP on hand, you can substitute with Sprite or Ginger Ale instead for this easy biscuit recipe.
+SPRITE / GINGER ALE: If you don’t have 7UP on hand, you can substitute with Sprite or Ginger Ale instead for this easy biscuit recipe.

-Sour Cream: If you want to make Sour Cream 7UP Biscuits instead, use only 1/2 cup 7UP and add 1/2 sour cream.
+SOUR CREAM: If you want to make sour cream 7UP Biscuits instead, use only ½ cup 7UP and add ½ cup sour cream.

-You can double this recipe easily.
-You can cut extra biscuits, or just use a 9×13 inch pan and place the dough directly inside – no cutting required!
+You can double this flaky biscuits recipe easily.
+You can cut extra biscuits or just use a 9×13-inch pan and place the dough directly inside; no cutting required!

-STEP ONE: Preheat oven to 450 degrees.
-Spray the bottom of a 9×9 baking dish with cooking spray.
+STEP ONE: Preheat the oven to 450°F. Spray the bottom of a 9×9 baking dish with cooking spray.

-STEP TWO: Add flour, baking powder, salt, and sugar to a large mixing bowl.
+STEP TWO: Add flour, baking powder, salt, and sugar to a large bowl.
 Whisk together.

 STEP FIVE: Add 7UP to the biscuit mix and stir together until it forms a dough ball.

-PRO TIP: If you’re adding in sour cream, mix the sour cream and 7UP together and add them all at once.
+If you’re adding sour cream, mix the sour cream and 7UP together and add them all at once.

 STEP SEVEN: Use a biscuit cutter, pizza cutter, or knife to cut the square into 9 biscuits.
 Make a tic-tac-toe pattern!